hoodiecrow/ANStoX/README.md

 ## Headings

 The headings tags are the same as in html, `` H1 `` to `` H6 ``, only you put them at the start of the line, with the heading text following.
-They are translated to hash groups for Markdown, and to different heading elements for LaTeX.
+They are translated to hash groups for Markdown, to different heading elements for (La)TeX, and to the obvious elements in html.

 ```
 H4 A title